 - Less then 20% of iOS users will opt-in for tracking.

 We already know that Safari, Firefox, and Mozilla implemented ITP that blocks third-party cookies.
-Other browsers also announced that they would phase out of 3-rd party cookies.
+Other browsers also announced that they were planning to phase out 3-rd party cookies.
 With the server-side tagging and a custom subdomain, you can send tracking requests from your subdomain and make it 1st party.

-All these changes in user tracking are the main reason why you should implement SS tracking.
+All these changes in user tracking explain why it is crucial to implement SS tracking.

-Shopify is one of the largest eCommerce platforms, and huge percentage of the Shopify stores run ads on Facebook.
+Shopify is one of the largest eCommerce platforms, and most of the Shopify stores run ads on Facebook.

 Facebook conversion API has the same purpose as Facebook pixel but works in a completely different way.
-Facebook browser tracking works on the client-side (in the user’s browser), and FB CAPI works through the cloud server.
+Facebook browser tracking works on the client-side (inside the user browser), and FB CAPI works on the server.

 FB CAPI allows to: